Reading time: 6 min.

 Trichotillomania

-Unlike the other two conditions, Trichotillomania is not caused by unconscious effects within the nervous system but rather the individual pulling out their own hair.
+Unlike the other two conditions, Trichotillomania is not caused by unconscious effects within the nervous system but rather by the individual pulling out their own hair.

 It’s therefore a good idea to treat anxiety straight away.
-This gives you a better chance of it responding to treatment straight away, and less chance of developing symptoms such as hair loss.
+This gives you a better chance of it responding to treatment straight away and less chance of developing symptoms such as hair loss.

 Hair loss restoration treatments like hair transplants aren’t effective for people who have lost hair as a result of anxiety.
 Instead, the underlying cause needs to be addressed.